sriharshachilakapati/SilenceEngine/README.md

 - __Module Based Engine__:

-    SilenceEngine is based on different modules, it is a collection of modules called as _Engines_.
-There are _Core_ engine, _Audio_ engine, _Graphics_ engine, _Input_ engine, _Collision_ engine, and all these engines make up the SilenceEngine.
+    SilenceEngine is based on different modules, it is a collection of modules called as _engines_.
+There are _core_ engine, _audio_ engine, _graphics_ engine, _input_ engine, and _collision_ engine, and all these engines make up the SilenceEngine.
 It is up to you on how you use it, you can use all these as a whole, or you could use each of them separately.
 Either way, they work.

 - __Completely Customizable__: